Go back

 NetBrain automates what we did manually for years.
 The old way doesn’t make sense anymore, and really, it never did.

-Imagine copying this kind of configuration onto router after router and having to remember exactly which IP address to change, which loopback to use, which ACLs need to be flipped, and which prefix-lists to modify.
-Automation makes this process dramatically more efficient and without the risk associated with a bleary-eyed engineer staring at a few dozen PuTTY windows.
+Automation makes this process more efficient without the risk associated with a bleary-eyed engineer staring at a few dozen PuTTY windows.

 Challenges to Automating BGP